-Yorkshire Ambulance Service NHS Trust serves a population of over 5 million people covering an area of 5,000 square miles and employs over 4,500 staff and 1,000 volunteers.
+Yorkshire Ambulance Service NHS Trust serves a population of over 5 million people covering an area of 5,000 square miles and employs 5,737\ staff (\4,422 whole-time equivalents).
+We also have over 1,150 volunteers.
 The Trust receives over 800,000 emergency calls per year and over 1.5 million calls to the non-emergency NHS 111 telephone service.
-The Trust also undertakes over 1 million patient transport service journeys across the region.
+The Trust also undertakes over one million patient transport service journeys across the region.